Visit the new Dairy Farmer Central website for the latest information on help available.

 Skills and training support

-Three 12-month programs will be conducted in each of the GippsDairy, Murray Dairy and West Dairy areas.
+Three 12-month programs are being conducted in each of the GippsDairy, Murray Dairy and West Dairy areas.

 Contact the Regional Development Victoria offices in: